 Casey’s Story: Preparing for Treatment

-My doctor knew that I know how important of a role proton therapy will play in my life with left sided breast cancer.
+My doctor knew that I understood the important role proton therapy would play in my life with left-sided breast cancer.
 Was I excited to undergo 34 radiation treatments?
 Not at all.
 Was I anxious about the possible side effects and time involved?
-I knew I would be tethered to Knoxville for the next 6.5 weeks, with only weekends off in between treatments.
+I knew I would be tethered to the proton center for the next 6.5 weeks, with only weekends off during treatment.
 I mean, several months ago, I actually had a life!
 I regrouped and breathed a sigh of relief because I knew I would be in good hands at Provision.